swethanarayanan/hello-world/README.md

 # hello-world
-This repository contains hello world aka basic concepts in languages
+This repository contains advanced concepts of the following languages.
+It's written from the perspective of a polyglot programmer

+* Python
+* Java
+* C++
+* R
+* SQL
+* Javascript